kercre123/victor/README.md

     If this command fails for some reason, try running `victor_build_debug -fX`<sup>1</sup>.

+    Note if performance is a problem there is an option for a debug build with compiler optimizations enabled

+    ```
+    victor_build_debugo2
+    ```

     Note that we often build in `release` mode, since `debug` mode is extremely slow on the robot.
 You can build in release by using `victor_build_release`.

+    This differs from a shipping build as some developer tools are included, e.g. webserver, for a build that is shipped to consumers use

+    ```
+    victor_build_shipping
+    ```

 1. To build for mac, run